webmanager2009/webmanager20091/README.md

 ---
 # Task № 3
 ## Triangle
-Implement the Triangle class.
-The triangle must be described through points in the coordinate system.
+<div>Implement the Triangle class.
+The triangle must be described through points in the coordinate system.</div>
 <div>The triangle object must have methods:</div>

 - boolean exists() - checks if the triangle exists or not